Ranzeplay/saysth/README.md

 - `{personality}`: Villager's personality, initialized randomly referred to configuration.
 - `{livingIn}`: The place where the villager lives in, initialized according to game data.
 - `{profession}`: The profession of the villager, initialized according to game data.

+## Upgrading

+When upgrading, for now, please manually add the newly-added config items into `saysth-config.json` file.